-The amount of successful projects Disney has been involved with since that date are almost too numerous count.
+The number of successful projects Disney has been involved with since that date are almost too numerous count.
 From hundreds of movies and TV shows to billions of dollars in merchandising to two of the world’s largest theme parks in Disneyworld and Disneyland, there has been no shortage of successes for Disney, and the company shows no sign of slowing down in the slightest.

-In 2016, Disney netted $9.39 billion, showing a growth for a seventh straight year.
+In 2016, Disney netted $9.39 billion, showing growth for a seventh straight year.
 It’s certainly a remarkable level of success, but what role did the Disney logo play in getting the company where it is today?

 History of the Disney Logo